DimDmd/Neural-Nets/README.md

-Kernel2cf9112467 : Is a solution to IEEE-Fraud Detection Competition on Kaggle.
+IEEE_Fraud_Detection : Is a solution to IEEE-Fraud Detection Competition on Kaggle.
 The notebook is featuring a bagging ensemble approach consisting of 20 neural networks trained in deferent parts of the full dataset, and finally a metaclassifier which provides the final fraud probabilities.